BigelowLab/Record-Lab-Guides/big-data-organization.md

    - Asking the meaningful questions
    - *Not* data-driven ... just trying to imagine the most important questions

+Each team could be tens or hundreds of people.

 Data analysts work across groups to answer questions